ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - Notes
    * - Unique simulant ID
      - :code:`simulant_id`
-     - Not affected by noise functions; intended use is "ground truth" for testing and validation; consistent across all datasets.
+     - Not affected by noise; intended use is "ground truth" for testing and validation; consistent across all datasets.
    * - Unique household ID
      - :code:`household_id`
-     - Not affected by noise functions; intended use is "ground truth" for testing and validation; consistent across all datasets.
+     - Not affected by noise; intended use is "ground truth" for testing and validation; consistent across all datasets.
    * - Survey date
      - :code:`survey_date`
-     - Date on which the survey was conducted; metadata that would not be collected directly; not affected by noise functions.
+     - Date on which the survey was conducted; metadata that would not be collected directly; not affected by noise .
        Stored as a ``pandas.Timestamp``, which displays in YYYY-MM-DD format by default.
    * - First name
      - :code:`first_name`